Our use of Cookies

 Export requirements

-Export requirements vary by commodity, source and export country, and therefore it is essential that the PR and all Authorised Person(s) are aware of, and regularly review, the plant health requirements of the importing country.
+Export requirements vary by commodity, source and export country, and therefore it is essential that the PR and all AP(s) are aware of, and regularly review, the plant health requirements of the importing country.
 This is a requirement of the BCMP.

 Demonstration of a knowledge and understanding of the export requirements of the commodities being exported under PHEATS is a requirement of the BCMP, including where such information may be found.
 Export requirements (including whether an Import Permit is required) must be known prior to the physical inspection of the commodities.

 Training and assessments relating to pests and diseases, official inspections, record keeping, legislation and resources as well how to submit export applications will be provided by APHA.
-These elements of training must be completed and passed by all the Authorised Person(s) and the PR before being accepted onto PHEATS.
+These elements of training must be completed and passed by all the AP(s) and the PR before being accepted onto PHEATS.

 Inspection Procedure